levimoore/Ember-Firebase-Login-Example/README.md

 	2 import DS from 'ember-data';
 	3
 	4 var ref = new Firebase("https://<YOUR FIREBASE INFO HERE>.firebaseio.com");
-#####In the Firebase Dashboard you will need to configure the password reset email on the login and auth tab...
+#####Log in to your Firebase account.
+In the Firebase Dashboard you will need to configure the password reset email on the login and auth tab...

 #####Be sure to check "Enable Email & Password Authentication" before runnig your app.
 ![My image](https://raw.githubusercontent.com/levimoore/Ember-Firebase-Login-Example/2651e1750904cd6e0720774aab5debe7280e91ba/img/email1.png)